aonsager/aonsager.github.io/about.md

 permalink: /about/
 ---

 I grew up near Boulder, CO and spent most of my childhood reading books, playing music, and playing video games.
-I learned programming by making bad games for my TI-83 calculator, and the first things I published online were bad flash websites.
+I learned programming by making bad games for my TI-83 calculator.
+The first things I published online were bad flash websites.

-In college I studied programming and human-computer interaction, and made [a few apps](http://www.sfgate.com/news/article/These-Stanford-Students-Made-Millions-Taking-A-2361888.php) on Facebook.
-They were used by many people and were my introduction to making real products.
+In college I studied programming and human-computer interaction.
+A team of classmates and I made [a few apps](http://www.sfgate.com/news/article/These-Stanford-Students-Made-Millions-Taking-A-2361888.php) on Facebook, which eventually turned into a startup.
+This was the first time I made something that was used by a large number of people.
+It became my introduction to making real products that have users and make money.

-In 2010 I started working for a mobile game company in Japan, making browser-based games first and eventually native smartphone apps.
-[One of these apps](https://stars.happyelements.co.jp) was briefly the #1 top grossing app in Japan on the iOS App Store and expanded into books, comics, toys, CDs, anime, musicals, and holographic concerts.
+In 2010 I started working for a mobile game company as the first employee in its new Japanese branch, making browser-based games first and eventually native smartphone apps.
+[One of these games](https://stars.happyelements.co.jp) was briefly the #1 top grossing app in Japan on the iOS App Store and expanded into many different mediums including books, comics, toys, CDs, anime, musicals, and holographic concerts.

-My favorite thing about the work I've done is seeing lots of people using and enjoying the products I made.
+I consider myself very fortunate that the products I've worked on have been used and enjoyed by so many people.
+In the future I want to continue creating things that have a large impact on people, and I hope to focus more on doing work that makes the world a better place.

 Since my day-job doesn't currently involve much programming, I like to work on fun projects on the side that let me build things directly.
 While I mostly make them for myself, a few have also become pretty popular.

-# Projects
+<h1 style="margin-top: 30px">Projects</h1>

 ### [Pokemon fusion](http://pokemon.alexonsager.net)